Ignite your creativity Find your direction Release your potential Rewrite your story

 I draw on my total experience, including psychology, storytelling, filmmaking, and Buddhist practice, to help you master the challenges of life with a relaxed mind and open heart, ignite your creativity, and find your direction.
 No matter the level of engagement with my clients, I always begin with the questions “Why story?
 Why now?”

 The questions “Why story?
 Why now?” wake you up to the urgency of the quest.
 They are the call to action.
-It’s spurred on by the feeling that there isn’t a moment left to waste.
 You have woken up to the preciousness of this human life and there isn’t a moment to waste.
 You want to live in a genuine relationship with yourself and tap into your true potential.

 In our work together, you’ll learn to excavate your life for seminal turning points: the things that happened to you, stories you heard or didn’t hear about you forbears, people and animals that impacted you and the environment you grew up in.
 You will learn to tap into your sense memory to summon up things you saw, heard, smelled, tasted, and touched.
 Some recollections will be joyful, others painful, but whatever the case you will learn to see life lessons in all your experiences, paving a creative and productive way forward.
 Through telling your story you will experience the sheer bliss of being alive